Unforgiven (2002)

-The 2002 Unforgiven was the fifth annual Unforgiven professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was held for wrestlers from the promotion's Raw and SmackDown! brand divisions.
-The event took place on September 22, 2002, at Staples Center in Los Angeles, California.
-It was the first Unforgiven held under the WWE name, after the promotion was renamed from World Wrestling Federation (WWF) to WWE earlier that year in May, as well as the first Unforgiven held during the first brand extension that began in March.
+The 2002 Unforgiven was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+It was the fifth annual Unforgiven and took place on September 22, 2002, at the Staples Center in Los Angeles, California, held for wrestlers from the promotion's Raw and SmackDown! brand divisions.

+This was the first Unforgiven held following the introduction of the brand extension in March and was subsequently the last Unforgiven to feature multiple brands until 2007, as beginning with Bad Blood in June 2003, all monthly PPVs outside of the "Big Four" (WrestleMania, SummerSlam, Survivor Series, and Royal Rumble) became brand-exclusive until brand-exclusive PPVs were discontinued after WrestleMania 23 in April 2007.
+This was also the first Unforgiven held under the WWE name, after the promotion was renamed from World Wrestling Federation (WWF) to WWE earlier that year in May.

 Eight professional wrestling matches were scheduled for the event—which featured a supercard, a scheduling of more than one main bout.
 The main event from the SmackDown! brand featured WWE Champion Brock Lesnar fighting The Undertaker to retain the title after both men were disqualified.
 After the match, The Undertaker continued to attack Lesnar, throwing him through the wall of a set.
 The main event from the Raw brand featured World Heavyweight Champion Triple H defeating Rob Van Dam to retain the title.
 Four matches were featured on the undercard.
 The first was a singles match where Chris Benoit defeated Kurt Angle.
 The next was between Trish Stratus and WWE Women's Champion Molly Holly, where Stratus won and captured the title.
 The third was a singles match between Eddie Guerrero and Edge, in which Guerrero won.
-The final featured undercard match had WWE Intercontinental Champion Chris Jericho defeating Ric Flair to retain the title.
+The final featured undercard match had Raw's Intercontinental Champion Chris Jericho defeating Ric Flair to retain the title.

 Production

 Background

 The event was held at the Staples Center in Los Angeles, California.

-Unforgiven was first held by World Wrestling Entertainment (WWE) as the 21st In Your House pay-per-view (PPV) in April 1998.
-Following the discontinuation of the In Your House series in February 1999, Unforgiven branched off as its own PPV in September that year, becoming WWE's annual September PPV.
-The 2002 event was the fifth event in the Unforgiven chronology and took place on September 22 at the Staples Center in Los Angeles, California.
-It was also the first held under the WWE name, as the promotion was renamed from World Wrestling Federation (WWF) to WWE in May.
+Unforgiven was an annual professional wrestling pay-per-view (PPV) event first held by World Wrestling Entertainment (WWE) as the 21st In Your House PPV in April 1998.
+Following the discontinuation of the In Your House series in February 1999, Unforgiven continued as its own PPV event in September that year, becoming WWE's annual September PPV.
+The fifth Unforgiven event took place on September 22, 2002, at the Staples Center in Los Angeles, California.

+This was the first Unforgiven held under the WWE name, as the promotion was renamed from World Wrestling Federation (WWF) to WWE in May.
 It was also the first Unforgiven held during the first brand extension that was introduced in March, a storyline subdivision in which the promotion divided its roster into two separate brands, Raw and SmackDown!, where wrestlers were exclusively assigned to perform.
 The 2002 event in turn featured wrestlers from both brands.